Kitchener-Conestoga stays blue as much of the province follows suit - ObserverXtra

 Although locally the Green Party’s fortunes changed little from the previous election, over in the neighbouring riding of Guelph the party won its first-ever provincial nomination.
 Mike Schreiner was elected as the very first Green MPP in the province.

-In fifth and sixth place in Kitchener-Conestoga were Libertarian candidate Daniel Benoy and Concensus Party member Dan Holt, who won 1.3 and 0.5 per cent of the ballots cast, respectively.
+In fifth and sixth place in Kitchener-Conestoga were Libertarian candidate Daniel Benoy and the Consensus Party’s Dan Holt, who won 1.3 and 0.5 per cent of the ballots cast, respectively.

+Poll-by-poll results released this week show voters in Woolwich and Wellesley largely supported Harris, with Dick the choice of the second-largest number of residents (there was a slight edge for the NDP at the station at Calvary United Church in St. Jacobs, for instance).

 The victors will have a moment to celebrate their successes after a hard-fought campaign, but with election over, attentions will quickly have to turn to governance, and to Ontario’s entrenched problems.